NSIS-Dev/sublime-nsis-ide/README.md

 ## Building

-Before using this plugin, you must ensure that `makensis` is installed on your system.
+Before using this plugin, you must ensure that NSIS v3.02 (or higher) is installed on your system.
 To install `makensis`, do the following:

 ### Windows